mllam/neural-lam/README.md

 Currently we are using these models on a limited area covering the Nordic region, the so called MEPS area (see [paper](https://arxiv.org/abs/2309.17370)).
 There are still some parts of the code that is quite specific for the MEPS area use case.
 This is in particular true for the mesh graph creation (`create_mesh.py`) and some of the constants used (`neural_lam/constants.py`).
-If there is interest to use Neural-LAM for other areas it is not a substantial undertaking to refactor the code to be fully area-agnostic.
+Work is being done to refactor the code to be fully area-agnostic.
-We would be happy to support such enhancements.
-See the issues https://github.com/joeloskarsson/neural-lam/issues/2, https://github.com/joeloskarsson/neural-lam/issues/3 and https://github.com/joeloskarsson/neural-lam/issues/4 for some initial ideas on how this could be done.

 # Using Neural-LAM
 Below follows instructions on how to use Neural-LAM to train and evaluate models.